 If you are unable to attend the concert, please consider making your seats available to other patrons by returning your ticket as a donation.
 This is considered a tax-deductible contribution and we will mail you a receipt for the value of the tickets.
-Our tickets may be donated by email, fax, mail, in person, or through the online form.
+Our tickets may be donated by email at firstname.lastname@example.org or by phone at 617.262.1815.
 Please include your name, title and date of concert for which you are donating your tickets in all requests.
 Ticket donations can take place any time throughout the season up to 90 minutes prior to the affected concert.
 Please note that our donation policies apply only to tickets purchased directly through the Handel and Haydn Society Box Office.

 What if I lose my ticket?